CIRCSE/Latin-VALLEX/README.md

 Paper to cite:

-Passarotti Marco, Gonzalez Saavedra Berta, Onambele Christophe.
+Passarotti Marco, González Saavedra Berta, Onambele Christophe.
 2016.
 [Latin Vallex.
 A Treebank-based Semantic Valency Lexicon for Latin](https://pdfs.semanticscholar.org/7417/39723752c54b5f8160a38df75d348805bb22.pdf).
 In Proceedings of the Tenth International Conference on Language Resources and Evaluation (LREC 2016), Portorož, Slovenia, May 23-28, 2016, pp. 2599-2606.